What is going on with Strep A and scarlet fever in the UK?

-A rise in Strep A infections has led to the death of six children in England.
+A rise in Strep A infections has led to the death of nine children in England.

 Meanwhile, the illness caused by Strep A, scarlet fever is also on the rise in Northern Ireland and parents have been warned to look out for key symptoms in their children.